-Happy Tail: A puppy-mill Chihuahua learns to live outside a cage
+Happy Tail: A puppy-mill Chihuahua learns to live

 Demodectic mange, yeast infections of his skin and ears, a heart murmur and hypothyroidism plagued him and were left untreated.
 The plaque on his teeth had formed such a solid mass in his mouth that his jaw fractured multiple times.